halk1311/halk1311/README.md

 #### Hi there ✨

 Worked as a technical interpreter but then decided to start from scratch.
-I am now on my way studing ML and feel extremely inspired about it!
+I am now on my way studing ML and feel extremely inspired by it!

 #### Skills